apache/fury-site/docs/specification/xlang_serialization_spec.md

 - float32: a 32-bit floating point number.
 - float64: a 64-bit floating point number including NaN and Infinity.
 - string: a text string encoded using Latin1/UTF16/UTF-8 encoding.
 - enum: a data type consisting of a set of named values.
-Rust enum with non-predefined field values are not supported as an enum.
+A Rust data-carrying enum is not an xlang enum.
+It may map to a union only when every case is representable as one union alternative value or no value; multi-field tuple or named variants remain host-native shapes.
 - named_enum: an enum whose value will be serialized as the registered name.
 - struct: a dynamic(final) type serialized by Fory Struct serializer. i.e. it doesn't have subclasses.
 Suppose we're deserializing `List<SomeClass>`, we can save dynamic serializer dispatch since `SomeClass` is dynamic(final).
 - compatible_struct: a dynamic(final) type serialized by Fory compatible Struct serializer.
 - named_struct: a `struct` whose type mapping will be encoded as a name.
 - named_compatible_struct: a `compatible_struct` whose type mapping will be encoded as a name.
-- ext: a type which will be serialized by a customized serializer.
+- ext: a type which will be serialized by a manual serializer.
 - named_ext: an `ext` type whose type mapping will be encoded as a name.
 - list: a sequence of objects.
 - set: an unordered set of unique elements.